 Forecasting Risk in Earnings

-Conventional measures of risk in earnings based on standard deviation are inadequate when the distribution of earnings deviates from normality.
-We propose a methodology based on current fundamentals and quantile regression to forecast risk reflected in the shape of the distribution of future earnings.
-We derive measures of downside risk, upside risk and uncertainty in future earnings.
-Our analysis shows that the level of current earnings is a significant determinant of the upper and lower quantiles of the distribution of future earnings.
-In-sample and out-of-sample forecasting performance improves significantly when we: (i) decompose earnings into accruals and cash flow; and (ii) allow forecasting coefficients to vary across profit and loss firms.
-We provide evidence that out-of-sample forecasts of quantile-based risk measures are related to a range of commonly used equity risk proxies and explain incrementally analysts’ forecast accuracy and analysts’ risk ratings.
+Conventional measures of risk in earnings based on historical standard deviation require long time series data and are inadequate when the distribution of earnings deviates from normality.
+We introduce a methodology based on current fundamentals and quantile regression to forecast risk reflected in the shape of the distribution of future earnings.
+We derive measures of dispersion, asymmetry and tail risk in future earnings using quantile forecasts as inputs.
+Our analysis shows that a parsimonious model based on accruals, cash flow, special items and a loss indicator can predict the shape of the distribution of earnings with reasonable power.
+We provide evidence that out-of-sample quantile-based risk forecasts explain incrementally analysts’ equity and credit risk ratings, future return volatility, corporate bond spreads and analyst-based measures of future earnings uncertainty.
 Our study provides insights into the relations between earnings components and risk in future earnings.
-It also proposes new risk measures that will be useful in developing understanding of the links between financial statement information and fundamental risk.
+It also introduces risk measures that will be useful for participants in both the equity and credit markets.

 Keywords: Earnings, accruals, fundamentals-based risk forecasts, quantile regression